Exotic plants, shrubs and trees

 Perennial.
 Fast-growing deciduous tree with nice scented flowers looking somewhat like snapdragons or foxgloves.
 Large, heart shaped leaves about 4 to 8 inches wide.
 Blooms in spring with 2 inch purple flowers.
 Can grow 6 or 7 feet in one season.
 Perennial to zone 6 and warmer parts of zone 5 (like Montreal).
 Protect from winter the first year.
 Seeds needs light to germinate.

-Packet of more than 50 seeds: $2,99
+Packet of 50 seeds: $2,99

 Kangaroo Apple (Solanum laciniatum)